 It is important for designers to partner with service providers to understand care models, trends and available research in order to develop supportive designs.
 It is with open ears, minds, and hearts that we embark on designing these types of spaces with the lofty goal of not only removing barriers, but promoting healing and empowering survivors to reclaim their identities and forge new and healthy paths moving forward in the community.

 Page white paper available for downloading

 The paper Designing Safe & Supportive Spaces for Victims of Sexual Exploitation is one of a series authored by Lisa Ulibarri, Page Planner, and Natale Stephens, Page Healthcare Planner.
 It goes into greater detail about the above-mentioned design elements as well as other aspects of strategy and research.
-The paper can be viewed by clicking here or downloaded by clicking here.
+The paper can be viewed by clicking here.